25 Comments

 Basically, a social democracy adheres to capitalism in their economies, but they also have strong social safety nets, universal healthcare, higher taxes on the wealthy, and less income inequality (homeless people are vanishingly rare).

-I think the U.S. could learn a lot from the Nordic countries, which consistently rate at the top of the "happiness" scale.
+I think the U.S. could learn a lot from the Nordic countries, which consistently rank at the top of the "happiness" scale.

 Perhaps Mr. Morris could aggregate some comparative data to enlighten our hardcore capitalists/oligarchs as well as the rest of us on the cost/benefit ratios of each system.